 There are over 1000 integrations between Zapier and Manifestly, making it a perfect workflow automation tool for designing and monitoring processes.

 Why automate workflows?

-- Saves money by cutting down on the amount of human labour required.
+- To save money by cutting down on the amount of human labour required.

-- By creating workflows that result in great record keeping, it helps to ensure that you are compliant with the applicable laws.
+- To ensure that you are compliant with the applicable laws.

 Each checklist on Manifestly has its own title, records, sets of notes and due dates.
 Different teams can collaborate on each checklist and leave comments if there is anything that needs to be pointed out.
 This information is stored in the cloud, and can be accessed as required.